WebAssembly/custom-page-sizes/proposals/custom-page-sizes/Overview.md

 Therefore, it is both vital and urgent that we (the Wasm CG) create standards-based solutions to these use cases, and prevent the situation from worsening.

+### Maximum Memory Address Accessed Hint

+We could avoid modifying the memory page size and instead provide a hint (similar to the branch hinting proposal) promising that memory above address `A` will never be accessed.
+Then runtimes could allocate linear memory just large enough for `A`, leaving the rest of the memory unallocated.
+This would effectively allow Wasm to define memories that are smaller than 64 KiB or which are not multiples of 64 KiB.

+However, what happens if the Wasm fails to uphold its promise not to access memory above `A`?

+If the answer to that question is deterministically raising a trap, then this alternative is basically the same as this proposal, except with two additional and related disadvantages:

+1. It fails to reuse existing Wasm concepts, like memory being composed of pages, increasing the effort required to spec the feature and imposing additional complexity burden on implementations.

+2. Simultaneously, it provides less flexibility and generality than this
+   proposal: Wasm cannot, for example, rely on `memory.size` to determine the "real" maximum addressable memory address.

+If the answer to that question is that accesses nondeterministically trap or succeed, then that opens the door to even more problematic questions, such as:

+* Are stores that do not trap visible from subsequent loads that do not trap?
+  That is, is it acceptable to simply ignore stores and return 0 for loads?

+* How portable is an observed behavior?
+Can I expect the same behavior across runtimes or architectures or devices or on the Web or outside the Web?

+* If I observe a certain nondeterministic behavior for a memory access beyond the hint's maximum address when running, will all other such accesses during this run exhibit the same behavior?
+Can one access succeed while the next will trap?

+Finally, keeping Wasm as deterministic as possible (something the CG has tried to do in general) has advantages for tooling, portability, testing, and reliability.